Canon 1300D vs Fujifilm X100F

-The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X100F are two digital cameras that were officially introduced, respectively, in March 2016 and January 2017.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X100F are two digital cameras that were revealed to the public, respectively, in March 2016 and January 2017.
 The 1300D is a DSLR, while the X100F is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Fujifilm X100F

 The physical size and weight of the Canon 1300D and the Fujifilm X100F are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.